JayhabStudios/SMB-ReTuned/README.md

 MadioTime -- for helping with the Pipe Cutscene tracks

 *and...*
-KappiKoopa
-Static Yeen
-johued1
-Smoke-le-Bloke
+Aquacycle
+Borked Emerald
+bunness
 carlo
-Borked Emerald
-Lood
-SkyanUltra
-katherinecode
-Sam
+Cherri Berri
 crab
-Cherri Berri
+DatFunkyOne
 Gobbles the Learnosaurus
-bunness
+KappiKoopa
+katherinecode
+Lood
+Pedr01gb
 SabakiSabaku
-Aquacycle
-Pedr01gb
-DatFunkyOne
+Sam
+SkyanUltra
+Smoke-le-Bloke
+Static Yeen
 and many others! ...for showing their devotion to and appreciation for this project